 Skip to main content

-These are some answers to common questions about Swansea City of Sanctuary.
+Below are some answers to frequently asked questions (FAQs) about Swansea City of Sanctuary.
 Please feel free to get in touch with us if you have further questions or concerns.

-Q. Do you want to encourage more asylum seekers to come to Swansea?
+Q. Is SCoS encouraging more asylum seekers to come to Swansea?

+This is not within our control.
 Most asylum seekers don’t have any choice about where they have to live.
-Under the national dispersal system they have to move to whichever area of the country the Home Office sends them to, if they are to receive accommodation and support.
-This means many asylum seekers move to Swansea without any knowledge of the city or any contacts with people who live here.
-We are simply calling for the asylum seekers who are sent here to be welcomed and treated with understanding and respect, in a way that our city can be proud of.
+Under the national dispersal system, they have to move to whichever area of the country the Home Office sends them if they are to receive accommodation and support.
+This means many asylum seekers move to Swansea without any knowledge of the city, or any contacts with people who live here.

 Q. If our group makes a pledge of support, what are we committing ourselves to in practice?

 There is no standard list of requirements for supporting organisations, because what is possible will depend upon the type of organisation involved.
-The pledge includes a commitment to welcoming asylum-seekers and refugees and including them to the fullest possible extent in your organisation’s activities, subjects to any limitations that may apply with respect to any limitations that may apply with respect to funding or other official requirements.
+The pledge includes a commitment to welcoming people seeking sanctuary, and including them to the fullest possible extent in your organisation’s activities, subject to any limitations that may apply with respect to any limitations that may apply with respect to funding or other official requirements.
 Some of the initiatives taken by our supporting organisations so far include:

 • Befriending